apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 limitations under the License.
 -->

-# Container Environments
+# Container environments

 The Beam SDK runtime environment is [containerized](https://www.docker.com/resources/what-container) with [Docker](https://www.docker.com/) to isolate it from other runtime systems.
 This means any execution engine can run the Beam SDK.
 To learn more about the container environment, read the Beam [SDK Harness container contract](https://s.apache.org/beam-fn-api-container-contract).

-Prebuilt SDK container images are released per supported language version during Beam releases and and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image)
+Prebuilt SDK container images are released per supported language during Beam releases and pushed to [Docker Hub](https://hub.docker.com/search?q=apache%2Fbeam&type=image)

-## Custom Containers
+## Custom containers

-Users may want to customize container images for many reasons, including:
+You may want to customize container images for many reasons, including:

-* pre-installing additional dependencies,
+* Pre-installing additional dependencies,
-* launching third-party software
+* Launching third-party software
-* further customizing the execution environment
+* Further customizing the execution environment

  This guide describes how to create and use customized containers for the Beam SDK.

 ### Prerequisites

-* You will need to have a version of the Beam SDK >= 2.21.0.
 * You will need to have [Docker installed](https://docs.docker.com/get-docker/).
 * You will need to have a container registry accessible by your execution engine or runner to host a custom container image.
-Options include [Docker Hub](https://hub.docker.com/) or a "self-hosted" repository, including cloud-specific container registries.
+Options include [Docker Hub](https://hub.docker.com/) or a "self-hosted" repository, including cloud-specific container registries like [Google Container Registry](https://cloud.google.com/container-registry) (GCR) or [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR).

 >  **NOTE**: On Nov 20, 2020, Docker Hub put [rate limits](https://www.docker.com/increase-rate-limits) into effect for anonymous and free authenticated use, which may impact larger pipelines that pull containers several times.

 ### Building and pushing custom containers

-Beam builds prebuilt images from [Dockerfiles](https://docs.docker.com/engine/reference/builder/).
-Users can build customized containers in one of two ways:
+Beam [SDK container images](https://hub.docker.com/search?q=apache%2Fbeam&type=image) are built from Dockerfiles checked into the [Github](https://github.com/apache/beam) repository and published to Docker Hub for every release.
+You can build customized containers in one of two ways:

-1. **[Writing a new](#writing-new-dockerfiles) Dockerfile based on an existing prebuilt container**.
+1. **[Writing a new](#writing-new-dockerfiles) Dockerfile based on an existing prebuilt container image**.
 This is sufficient for simple additions to the image, such as adding artifacts or environment variables.
-2. **[Modifying](#modifying-dockerfiles) an existing Dockerfile in [Beam source](https://github.com/apache/beam)**.
+2. **[Modifying](#modifying-dockerfiles) a source Dockerfile in [Beam](https://github.com/apache/beam)**.
 This method requires building from Beam source but allows for greater customization of the container (including replacement of artifacts or base OS/language versions).

-#### Writing new Dockerfiles on top of the original {#writing-new-dockerfiles}
+#### Writing a new Dockerfile based on an existing published container image {#writing-new-dockerfiles}

 Steps:

-1. Create a new Dockerfile that designates a base image using the [FROM instruction](https://docs.docker.com/engine/reference/builder/#from)
+1. Create a new Dockerfile that designates a base image using the [FROM instruction](https://docs.docker.com/engine/reference/builder/#from).

-2. Once you have a created a custom Dockerfile, [build](https://docs.docker.com/engine/reference/commandline/build/) and [push](https://docs.docker.com/engine/reference/commandline/push/) the image using Docker:

 As an example, this `Dockerfile`:

 ```
 FROM apache/beam_python3.7_sdk:2.25.0